openebs/mayastor-docs/reference/upgrades.md

 - From 2.0.x to 2.1.0

 {% hint style="info" %}
-The process of upgrade utilises the [Mayastor Kubectl Plugin](https://mayastor.gitbook.io/introduction/advanced-operations/kubectl-plugin) and is non-disruptive only for volumes with more than one healthy replicas.
+- The process of upgrade utilises the [Mayastor Kubectl Plugin](https://mayastor.gitbook.io/introduction/advanced-operations/kubectl-plugin).
+- The upgrade process is generally non-disruptive for volumes with a replication factor greater than 1 and all replicas being healthy, prior to starting the upgrade.
 {% endhint %}

-To upgrade all the Mayastor components of a cluster, execute:
+To upgrade Mayastor deployment on the Kubernetes cluster,

 {% tab title="Command" %}
 ```text